 Our clients selected a striking colour palette for the boundaries; the back wall's deep slate-grey hue highlights the emerald tones of lush Bamboo, fusing with surrounding roofscapes.
 The raised bed's lighter taupe complements natural surface materials, and recedes into the backdrop – increasing sense of space; its side elevations feature a light tone to enhance luminosity.
-We were chuffed to see an angle added later on by the clients onto the elevation beside the raised bed, creating a permanent shadow pattern, where this play of light tricks the eye into greater sense of depth – materialised through a dynamic, client-designer reciprocation of courtyard garden ideas.
+We were chuffed to see an angle added later on by the clients onto the elevation beside the raised bed, creating a permanent shadow pattern, where this play of light tricks the eye into greater sense of depth – materialised through a dynamic client-designer reciprocation of courtyard garden ideas.

 The clients were keen to include a green wall, and the decked lounge area provided an ideal location.
 The small, space-saving feature was mounted onto a walled elevation, enabling ample room below for socialising.
-With discreet irrigation and subtle drainage details, this verdant zone is efficient and environmentally friendly, producing a captivating, textural centrepiece viewed from an indoor study.
+With discreet irrigation and subtle drainage details, this verdant zone is efficient and environmentally friendly, producing a captivating textural centrepiece viewed from an indoor study.

 Just the one pink wire chair, added by the clients, creates refined focus, and Ella the cat agrees too, as she weaves herself among this sanguine garden architecture.
-We love the thoughtfulness in creating a triad of cerise tones between the Japanese maple, Dogwood and pink chair, while vividly contrasting its slate-grey background.
+We love the thoughtfulness in creating a triad of cerise tones between the Japanese maple, Dogwood and pink chair, while vividly contrasting the slate-grey background.

 ‘bloodgood’ so good

 There are hundreds of Japanese maple cultivars and varieties, yet only several are truly remarkable.
-Acer palmatum ‘Bloodgood’ is at the apex, invigorating many shaded patio garden settings.
+Acer palmatum ‘Bloodgood’ is at the very apex, invigorating many shaded patio garden settings.
 In this sheltered corner, enveloped by brick walls, this architectural Maple produces dainty textures, generating graceful silhouettes onto smooth sandstone and rendered elevations.
 With a verdant veil of Bamboo as its backdrop, this small deciduous tree enjoys a cosy microclimate, enhancing the garden with an enchanting crimson palette – ranging from lush spring tones to an exquisite autumnal afterglow.

 The red-barked Siberian Dogwood, Cornus alba ‘Sibirica’, is at the zenith of a winter architectural garden.
 Selected by the clients to complete a triangle of red hues, this indispensable, unfussy shrub produces energising presence.
-Fast-growing Dogwood stems are useful for indoor displays, forming valuable additions for a wildlife garden with nectar-rich, white blooms and delicate berries favoured by birds.
+Fast-growing Dogwood stems are useful for indoor displays – forming valuable additions for a wildlife garden with nectar-rich, white blooms and delicate berries favoured by birds.
 Featured in a sculptural vase, the Cornus completes our seasonal cycle mindset, enhancing an all-year-round design approach.

 a contemporary milieu